Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-ton-whitepaper.md

 DCT tokenomics are meticulously designed to balance protocol liquidity with long-run alignment between traders, contributors, and the treasury.
-The supply is capped at 1,000,000,000 DCT minted at TGE under a time-locked multi-signature controller; any future adjustments require an on-chain governance vote with delayed execution safeguards.
+The supply is hard capped at 100,000,000 DCT under a time-locked multi-signature controller; any future adjustments require an on-chain governance vote with delayed execution safeguards.
+This mirrors the deployment configuration for the jetton, anchoring monetary policy in auditable on-chain parameters.

-At launch, circulating supply is constrained to the Public Sale allocation and a thin liquidity buffer sourced from the Community & Liquidity bucket.
-Contributor, partner, treasury, and grant allocations are escrowed in TON vesting contracts with transparent cliffs and drip schedules that mirror the table below.
+At launch, circulating supply is constrained to programmatic emissions from the Community & Rewards stream alongside the dedicated Liquidity & Market Making buffer.
+Treasury, team, advisor, and grant allocations are escrowed in TON vesting contracts with transparent cliffs and drip schedules that mirror the table below.
 Unlock schedules are published ahead of time, and governance can pause or re-sequence emissions if security or market stability concerns arise.